-Vaccine developer Intravacc launches hybrid business model to drive innovation and growth
+Vaccine Developer Intravacc Launches Hybrid Business Model to Drive Innovation and Growth

 - Intravacc will also put emphasis on the therapeutic vaccine market

-- Intravacc launches promotional campaign, supporting the funding of a phase I clinical trial with the Avacc-10 nasal spray vaccine
+- Intravacc launches promotional campaign for funding of phase I clinical trials of Avacc 10 nasal spray vaccine

-BILTHOVEN, Netherlands, Sept.
-16, 2021 /PRNewswire/ -- Intravacc, a global leader in translational research and the development of vaccines against infectious diseases and therapeutic vaccines, today launches its new hybrid business model that should lead to further innovation and sustainable growth over the next five years.
-On the one hand, Intravacc's new business model leans on contract research and small-scale GMP production for clinical research on vaccine efficacy and safety (CDMO), and on the other hand on the independent development and commercialization of proprietary intranasally administered vaccine candidates through licensing agreements.
+BILTHOVEN, THE NETHERLANDS / ACCESSWIRE / September 16, 2021 / Intravacc, a global leader in translational research and the development of vaccines against infectious diseases and therapeutic vaccines, today launches its new hybrid business model that should lead to further innovation and sustainable growth over the next five years.
+On the one hand, Intravacc's new business model leans on commissioned research and small-scale GMP production for clinical research on vaccine efficacy and safety (CDMO), and on the other hand on the independent development and commercialization of proprietary intranasally administered vaccine candidates through licensing agreements.

 Potential of Intravacc's contract research

 Intravacc sees great opportunities thanks to its vast experience in vaccine development - from basic research to phase I & II clinical trials.
-Intravacc has signed a number of multi-year contracts with profit and non-profit organizations for the development of vaccines against both infectious diseases and cancer.
+Intravacc currently has multi-year contracts with profit and non-profit organizations for the development of vaccines against infectious diseases as well as cancer.
 These projects will generate revenue for Intravacc through licensing, technology, R&D services, and pilot production.
-A number of milestone and royalty contracts (approx. 3%) have been signed, which will run through 2031.
-Intravacc expects to enter into one to two service-, and partnership agreements per year, with income from these contracts accounting for 70-80% of the company's total revenue.
+A number of milestone and royalty contracts (approx. 3%) have been entered into and run through 2031.
+Intravacc expects to enter into one to two service-, and partnership agreements per year, with revenues from these contracts accounting for 70-80% of the company's total revenue.

 Prof. Virgil Schijns, Chief Scientific Officer at Intravacc, says: